onclave/NSGA-II/README.md

 * **POPULATION_SIZE** : population size at each generation.
 Default is 100.
 * **GENERATIONS** : number of generations the algorithm should run.
 Default is 25.
 * **CHROMOSOME_LENGTH** : chromosome length _(n)_ in bits.
 Default is 20.
-Please note that, changing this to a very large value may throw a _NumberFormatException_ since the _n_ bit binary string is directly converted to a corresponding double value.
+Please note that, changing this to a very large value may throw a _NumberFormatException_ since the _n_ bit binary string is directly converted to a corresponding double value **to calculate the fitness value of each chromosome**.
 A relatively large binary string may throw exceptions during conversions.
-For example, _n = 8_ bit binary string keeps the value within 0 to 255.
+For example, _n = 8_ bit binary string keeps the value within 0 to 255. **This may not be a problem if you decide to change how you might want to calculate your fitness value for each chromosome**.
+By default, the fitness value is calculated for each chromosome as soon as a new chromosome is synthesized within the **Chromosome#Chromosome(Allele[])** constructor.
+Change this to use your own implementation.
 * **CROSSOVER_PROBABILITY** : Default is 0.7.
 * **MUTATION_PROBABILITY** : Default is 0.03.
 * The binary strings generated as genetic code for each chromosome is converted to the corresponding double value which is the fitness of the chromosomes.
 This value is then normalized using min-max normalisation between 0 to 2.
 Change the variables **ACTUAL_MIN**, **ACTUAL_MAX**, **NORMALIZED_MIN**, **NORMALIZED_MAX** for other values.